manikcloud/cloud-devops-learning-path/README.md

 ## 🎓 Learning Outcomes

 By the end of this course, you will be able to:

+### Cloud Fundamentals (Section 1):
 - Design and implement cloud architectures on AWS
+- Navigate AWS Console and manage core services
+- Apply cloud security and cost optimization best practices
+- Understand cloud service models and deployment strategies

+### DevOps & Automation (Section 2):
+- Write and manage Infrastructure as Code with Terraform
-- Automate infrastructure deployment using IaC tools
+- Implement automated deployment pipelines
+- Apply version control to infrastructure configurations
-- Build and manage CI/CD pipelines
+- Build and manage CI/CD workflows
+- Work with containerized applications
 - Implement monitoring and logging solutions
-- Apply security best practices in cloud environments
-- Work with containerized applications
-- Understand serverless computing concepts

 ## 📞 Support & Contact